agentsflowdev/agentsflow/README.md

 A lightweight Python package that bundles reusable Temporal activities for the AgentsFlow SDLC automation pipeline.
-The activities encapsulate common infrastructure steps—provisioning Git worktrees, pulling Jira issue metadata, and interacting with Claude Code via the Agent Client Protocol (ACP)—so they can be orchestrated inside Temporal workflows.
+The activities encapsulate common infrastructure steps—provisioning Git worktrees, pulling Jira or GitHub issue metadata, and interacting with Claude Code via the Agent Client Protocol (ACP)—so they can be orchestrated inside Temporal workflows.